Hampton Roads Conference: Lincoln–Campbell meetings

 Campbell continued to push a peace settlement within the CSA, writing to John C. Breckinridge on March 5 that "The South may succomb [sic.] but it is not necessary that she should be destroyed."
 Campbell was the only member of the Confederate government to stay in Richmond after it fell to the Union.
 He met twice with Lincoln to discuss the future of the South.
 On April 5, Lincoln delivered the following message in writing:

 According to Campbell, Lincoln said he would be willing to pardon most Confederates other than "Jeff Davis".
 Campbell pushed the peace terms advanced by Lincoln, but his letter to the CSA published on April 11 was undercut by Lee's Appomattox surrender on April 9.

 Campbell was subsequently arrested under suspicion of conspiring to assassinate Lincoln, when his initials were discovered on an incriminating document.

 In culture

-The 2012 film Lincoln includes a brief dramatization of the conference, focusing on the slavery aspect and the desire of the Confederates to block adoption of the Thirteenth Amendment if re-admitted to the Union.
+The 2012 film Lincoln includes a brief dramatization of the conference; the scenes on board the vessel were shot on an indoor set.

+The Lincoln film scenes focus on the slavery aspect and the desire of the Confederates to block adoption of the Thirteenth Amendment if re-admitted to the Union.
 Neither Lincoln nor Seward suggests any compromise on slavery and Lincoln describes slavery as "done" and the Thirteenth Amendment as certain to be ratified.
-Lincoln also encourages Stephens to understand that if the Confederates let go of certain rights, "such as the right to oppress", that they may find other, more honorable rights would reveal themselves.
+Lincoln also encourages Stephens to consider that if the Confederates let go of certain rights, "the freedom to oppress, for instance", that they may find other, more honorable rights would reveal themselves.

 The conference is mentioned in Jeff Shaara's novel The Last Full Measure.